-The RSB-clips are fixed on a round base with H = 50 mm by means of a hexagon-socket screw M8 x 65 or a hexagon-socket screw M8 x 95 when using a spacer with H = 80 mm.
+The RSB-clips are fixed on a round base with H = 80 mm by means of a hexagon-socket screw M8 x 95.
 In doing so, a washer is placed between head of screw and RSB clip.

 As the recommended installation spacing for these clamps is every approx. 8-10 m, the installation can be carried out with an Allen key, the use of a cordless electric screwdriver is hardly an advantage in this case.
 Make sure the clamps are lined up; otherwise the cable will not run in an absolutely straight line.

 The min. bending radii for installing cables should also be taken into account when fixing the clamps.
 After installing the cable, the clips are closed by simply pressing the closure into position.